-From Comic Shops to Courtrooms, Meet the Comic Book Legal Defense Fund
+From Comic Shops to Courtrooms: Meet the Comic Book Legal Defense Fund

 “Self-censorship is exactly what some people want, to make you too afraid to communicate.